AVoE: A Synthetic 3D Dataset on Understanding Violation of Expectation for Artificial Cognition: Related Work

 \textbf{Piloto et al.} \cite{piloto2018probing} presents a 3D VoE dataset of 100,000 training videos and 10,000 pair probes of \textit{surprising} and \textit{expected} videos for evaluation.
 The dataset categorized their videos into `object persistence', `unchangeableness', `continuity', `solidity' \& `containment'.
 Their Variational Autoencoder model benchmarked on the dataset and showed promise in `assimilating basic physical concepts'.

-\textbf{IntPhys} \cite{riochet2018intphys} is a 3D VoE dataset with 15,000 videos of \textit{possible} events and 3,960 videos of \textit{possible} and \textit{impossible} events in the test and dev datasets.
-Only three events on `object permanence', `shape constancy' \& `spatio-temporal continuity' were present.
-The study benchmarked the performances of a simple convolutional autoencoder and generative adversarial network with short-term and long-term predictions of a future frame.
+\textbf{IntPhys} \cite{riochet2018intphys} is a 3D VoE dataset with 15,000 videos of \textit{possible} events and 3,960 videos of \textit{possible} \& \textit{impossible} events in the test and dev sets.
+Only three events on `object permanence', `shape constancy' \& `continuity' were present.
+The study benchmarked the performances of a convolutional autoencoder and generative adversarial network with short \& long-term predictions.
 The models performed poorly in comparison with their adult human trials but with higher than chance performance.

-\textbf{ADEPT} \cite{smith2019modeling} is a model that uses deep recognition networks, extended probabilistic physical simulation and particle filtering to predict expectations with an occluder.
+\textbf{ADEPT} \cite{smith2019modeling} is a model that uses deep recognition networks, extended probabilistic simulation and particle filtering to predict expectations of objects.
 They use this model on a 3D VoE dataset of 1,000 training videos of random objects colliding and 1,512 test videos of \textit{surprising} or \textit{control} stimuli.
-ADEPT was able to accurately predict the expected location of objects behind an occluder and use that to measure surprise, while replicating adult human judgements on the `how, when and what' characteristics of a \textit{surprising} scene \cite{smith2020fine}.
+ADEPT accurately predicts the expected location of objects behind an occluder to measure surprise, while replicating adult human judgements on the `how, when \& what' traits of \textit{surprising} scenes \cite{smith2020fine}.

 A common finding among developmental psychologists on physical reasoning is that infants create abstract representations of objects \cite{kahneman1992reviewing,gordon1996s} from which they extract spatial features.
 These high-level features are coupled with high-level rules of reasoning that infants develop over time via process known as explanation-based learning \cite{baillargeon2017explanation} to form their expectation on how a physical scene should play out \cite{lin2020infants}.
 For instance, the features of a containment event could refer to the heights of the object and container.
 A rule can be presented as a question: ``is the object taller than the container?'' to which the answer `yes' (based on a simple comparison of the features) would signal an outcome of the object protruding out of the container and vice versa.
 This guided the construction of AVoE, which provides the ground-truth values for these rules and features in every scene.